 It is the purpose of this paper to demonstrate that neutralizing principal stereotypes and myths often held by the Western World of African and Asian cultures is an effective way to create normal human communication.
 It is the position of the author that abnormal communication that often goes for effective communication is a linear, rational, militaristic approach to human relations that does not allow ambiguity and non-linearity.
 In fact, it seeks success that serves as a code for conquest.
 By neutralizing this tendency for asserting stereotypes the communicator can transform communication into a mutual human relationship.

-The conquest of nature became a driving force of Europe as a results of cultural change during eh European renaissance.
+The conquest of nature became a driving force of Europe as a results of cultural change during their awakening, ‘renaissance’.
 This is a particular history, condition, and circumstances.
 Western philosophers universalized this idea by framing it in the concept of universal history.
-It defined European goals of conquest as the necessary driving forces of history and interpreted other people as backwards or primitive.
+It defined European goals of conquest as the necessary driving forces of history, and interpreted other people as backwards or primitive.
+If a society lives in harmony with nature, seeing the earth as sacred enough to protect and preserve, that society is often considered in a negative manner in the West.
 Material conquest was deemed the only coin of progress.
-If a society lives in harmony with nature, seeing the earth as sacred enough to protect and preserve, that society is often considered in a negative manner in the West.
 A mindset in opposition to nature where the individual seeks to dominate nature often bleeds into a similar ideology in regards to other human beings.
 Conquest is conquest, whether you are talking about persuasive tactics or martial tactics.

 Let me put it in as stark terms as possible by referring to a timeline of major civilizations:

-1. Writing originates in Egypt around 3400 BCE.
+1. Writing originates in Africa, showing in Kemet around 3400 BCE.

 The Western scholars embraced philosophy and wrapped themselves in it as a signifier that they held onto reason.
 They saw philosophy as the most learned of all sciences.
 They spoke of philosophy only in the context of European thinking and writing.
-Only Europeans invented philosophy in their minds; indeed, only Europeans could be philosophers.
 Other people could have thoughts, thinking, wisdom literature, traditions, legends, religions, cosmogonies, and stories, but only Europeans could possess and advance philosophy, the science of reason.

 Asante, Molefi Kete (2008) An Afrocentric Manifesto.
 Cambridge: Polity